 Williams-Sonoma (WSM) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the seller of cookware and home furnishings had lost 2.63% over the past month.
-This has was narrower than the Retail-Wholesale sector's loss of 5.25% and lagged the S&P 500's loss of 1.49% in that time.
+Heading into today, shares of the seller of cookware and home furnishings had lost 4.53% over the past month, lagging the Retail-Wholesale sector's loss of 3.94% and the S&P 500's loss of 1.05% in that time.

-WSM will be looking to display strength as it nears its next earnings release.
-On that day, WSM is projected to report earnings of $1.80 per share, which would represent year-over-year growth of 143.24%.
+Investors will be hoping for strength from WSM as it approaches its next earnings release.
+In that report, analysts expect WSM to post earnings of $1.80 per share.
+This would mark year-over-year growth of 143.24%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.48 billion, up 19.44% from the year-ago period.

-Any recent changes to analyst estimates for WSM should also be noted by investors.
+It is also important to note the recent changes to analyst estimates for WSM.
 Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 1.91% higher.
-WSM is currently sporting a Zacks Rank of #1 (Strong Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 2.02% higher within the past month.
+WSM is holding a Zacks Rank of #2 (Buy) right now.

-Investors should also note WSM's current valuation metrics, including its Forward P/E ratio of 17.03.
-This represents a discount compared to its industry's average Forward P/E of 17.92.
+In terms of valuation, WSM is currently trading at a Forward P/E ratio of 16.56.
+This represents a discount compared to its industry's average Forward P/E of 17.65.

-Meanwhile, WSM's PEG ratio is currently 2.02.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Retail - Home Furnishings industry currently had an average PEG ratio of 1.69 as of yesterday's close.
+Also, we should mention that WSM has a PEG ratio of 1.97.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Retail - Home Furnishings was holding an average PEG ratio of 1.66 at yesterday's closing price.

 The Retail - Home Furnishings industry is part of the Retail-Wholesale sector.
-This industry currently has a Zacks Industry Rank of 7, which puts it in the top 3% of all 250+ industries.
+This group has a Zacks Industry Rank of 25, putting it in the top 10% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report